 In anticipation of significantly increased demand for our products, we are currently building a facility exclusively dedicated to HTS wire manufacturing at the Devens Commerce Center in Devens, Massachusetts.
-During the current fiscal year, we plan to continue to use a large portion of the net proceeds from our March 2000 stock offering to fund the construction and purchase equipment for the new HTS wire manufacturing facility in Devens.
-We can only estimate the costs of this project, and the actual costs may be significantly in excess of our estimates.
+During the current fiscal year, we have used and plan to continue to use a large portion of the net proceeds from our March 2000 stock offering to fund the construction and purchase equipment for the new HTS wire manufacturing facility in Devens.
+While we expect to complete this project within our estimates, the actual costs may be in excess of our expectations.
 In addition, the completion of this new facility may be delayed, or we may experience start-up difficulties or other problems once the facility becomes operational.
 Finally, if increased demand for our products does not materialize, we will not generate sufficient revenue to offset the cost of establishing and operating the facility.